MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 merge operations is 90% or higher.

 > [!NOTE]
-> In clusters with three or more nodes, the admin node doesn't participate in doing merge operations.
+> In clusters with four or more nodes, the admin node doesn't participate in doing merge operations.
 The `Number of nodes in cluster` is reduced by one.

 ## Extents purge rebuild capacity